Erwin, Tennessee: Elephant execution

 Erwin earned some notoriety in 1916 when the only known public execution of an elephant in Tennessee occurred in the community.
 Mary, an elephant in 'Sparks World Famous Shows' traveling circus, had killed her handler, Walter Eldridge, in nearby Kingsport after the inexperienced trainer allegedly struck Mary on the head with a hook.
 News of a killer elephant spread via rumors and sensationalist news stories, and calls for Mary's execution began.
 Some towns announced they would turn the circus away if it showed up with the elephant.
 Mary's owner, Charlie Sparks, executed Mary by hanging in order to appease the crowds.
-Erwin was a little more than 35 miles south of Kingsport, and as home to the region's largest railway yard they happened to have a 100-ton crane car that could lift the five-ton elephant.
+Erwin was a little more than 35 miles south of Kingsport, and was home to the region's largest railway yard, they had a 100-ton crane car that could lift the five-ton elephant.
 An estimated 2,500 people turned out at the local railway yard to see Mary hoisted by a crane to meet her demise.
-Playwright George Brant won the 2008 Keene Prize for Literature for his a one-act play titled “Elephant’s Graveyard”, depicting this story.
+Playwright George Brant won the 2008 Keene Prize for Literature for his a one-act play titled "Elephant's Graveyard", depicting this story.

 In 2015 the town implemented a yearly festival and Elephant Art Auction; whereby, artists paint fiberglass elephant sculptures displayed around town that are then auctioned, with all proceeds donated exclusively to The Elephant Sanctuary in Hohenwald.

-Erwin Expulsion of 1918
+Lynching incident and Erwin Expulsion of 1918

 On May 19, 1918, four of Erwin's white citizens attacked a Black man named Tom DeVert during a poker game.
 He fled and they pursued, shooting.
 In the chaos, a teenage white girl named Georgia Lee Collins, who was passing by, was hit by a bullet.
 Devert was murdered and posthumously accused of having assaulted Collins.
 A group of white men dragged his body to the rail yard powerhouse, where they forced the entire Black population of Erwin to stand and witness DeVert's body being burned on a pyre of railroad cross-ties.
-According to the Bristol Herald of May 21, 1918, "Men with pistols, shotguns, and clubs stood before the lined up negroes to prevent their running away, and as the last cross tie and the last dash of oil was thrown on the heap one of the men is reported to have turned to the cowering crowd and said, ‘Watch what we are going to do here.
-If any of you are left in town by tomorrow night, you will meet the same fate.'”
+According to the Bristol Herald of May 21, 1918, "Men with pistols, shotguns, and clubs stood before the lined up negroes to prevent their running away, and as the last cross tie and the last dash of oil was thrown on the heap one of the men is reported to have turned to the cowering crowd and said, 'Watch what we are going to do here.
+If any of you are left in town by tomorrow night, you will meet the same fate.'"
 At the height of this atrocity, the mob leaders planned to burn the homes of all of Erwin's Black citizens, but the local rail yard manager convinced them to forcibly evict them from the town instead.
 These residents, numbering 131 men, women, and children, were intimidated into abandoning their homes and goods and leaving at once.